rust-lang/rfcs/text/0000-let-else.md

 One possible benefit of adding a keyword is that it could make a possible future extension for similarity to the (yet unimplemented) [if-let-chains][] feature more straightforward.
 However, as mentioned in the [future-possibilities][] section, this is likely not necessary.

+One drawback of this alternative syntax: it would introduce a binding without either starting a new block containing that binding or starting with a `let`.
+Currently, in Rust, only a `let` statement can introduce a binding *in the current block* without starting a new block.
+(Note that `static` and `const` are only available outside of block scope.)
+This alternative syntax would potentially make it more difficult for Rust developers to scan their code for bindings, as they would need to look for both `let` and `unless let`.
+By contrast, a let-else statement begins with `let` and the start of a let-else statement looks exactly like a normal let binding.

 This syntax has prior art in the Swift programming language, which includes a [guard-let-else][swift] statement which is roughly equivalent to this proposal except for the choice of keywords.

+### `if !let PAT = EXPR { BODY }`

+The [old RFC][old-rfc] originally proposed this general feature via some kind of pattern negation as `if !let PAT = EXPR { BODY }`.

+This RFC avoids adding any kind of new or special pattern matching rules.
+The pattern matching works as it does for if-let.
+The general consensus in the old RFC was also that the negation syntax is much less clear than `if PATTERN = EXPR_WITHOUT_BLOCK else { /* diverge */ };`, and partway through that RFC's lifecycle it was updated to be similar to this RFC's proposed let-else syntax.

+The `if !let` alternative syntax would also share the binding drawback of the `unless let` alternative syntax.

 ### `let PATTERN = EXPR else return EXPR;`